-- 35. The Applicant is seeking a charge up to a maximum of \$150,000 to secure payment of the fees and disbursements of the Proposal Trustee, counsel for the Proposal Trustee, and counsel for the Applicant (the "Administration Charge"). - 36.
+- 35. The Applicant is seeking a charge up to a maximum of \$200,000 to secure payment of the fees and disbursements of the Proposal Trustee, counsel for the Proposal Trustee, and counsel for the Applicant (the "Administration Charge"). - 36.
 The Administration Charge sought is to rank in priority to all other security interests, trusts, liens, charges, encumbrances and other claims of secured creditors, statutory or otherwise, including all other court-ordered charges. - 37.
 The Applicant has worked with the Proposal Trustee and the other professionals to determine the appropriate amount of the Administration Charge.
 It is reflective of the limited funds currently available to the Applicant and the fact that if the Proposal Proceedings are unsuccessful, the Proposal Trustee will have a significant amount of work to do, including to transition the Proposal Proceedings to a corporate bankruptcy. - 38.
-Presently, the Proposal Trustee holds a \$75,000 retainer, but counsel for the Applicant currently does not have a retainer. - 39.
+Presently, the Proposal Trustee holds a \$75,000 retainer. - 39.
 The Applicant believes that the involvement of these professionals is necessary in order to complete a successful proposal under these Proposal Proceedings.